 The Nominating and Corporate Governance Committee is responsible for determining criteria for service on our Board of Directors, identifying, researching and nominating directors for election by our stockholders, selecting nominees to fill vacancies on our Board of Directors or a committee of the Board of Directors, developing and recommending to the Board of Directors a set of corporate governance principles and overseeing the self-evaluation of the Board of Directors and its committees and evaluation of our management.
-The Nominating and Corporate Governance Committee considers nominees properly recommended by our stockholders.
-The members of the Nominating and Corporate Governance Committee are Messrs.
+The Nominating and Corporate Governance Committee are Messrs.
 Dunn, Haney and Ray, each of whom is not an interested person of us for purposes of the 1940 Act and is independent for purposes of the New York Stock Exchange corporate governance listing standards.
-Mr. Dunn serves as the chairman of the Nominating and Corporate Governance Committee are Governance Committee.
-The Nominating and Corporate Governance Committee are Corporate Governance Committee.
-The Nominating and Corporate Governance Committee Governance Committee are Committee Committee.
-The Nominating and Corporate Governance Committee Reserves as the chairman of the Nominating and Corporate Governance Committee Reserves Committee.
-The Nominating and Corporate Governance Committee Reserves Committee Reserves Committee Reserves Reserves
+Mr. Dunn serves as the chairman of the Nominating and Corporate Governance Committee are Corporate Governance Committee.
+The Nominating and Corporate Governance Corporate Governance Committee Governance Committee are Corporate Governance Committee Committee Corporate Governance Committee Comm